cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   pseudorandom.
 Deriving these keys via a single PRF (i.e., with a single cross-user key) applied to users' identities satisfies this assumption.
-  This change was made to support real-world use cases where client or user enumeration is a security (or privacy) threat.
+  This change was made to support real-world use cases where client or user enumeration is a security (or privacy) risk.
 - The protocol outputs an export key for the client in addition to shared session key that can be used for application-specific purposes.
 This key is a pseudorandom value independent of other values in the protocol and